moxystudio/next-webpack-oneof/README.md

 As it is, the solution is using complex pairs of `include`/`exclude` in the rules.
 As the complexity of this problem grows, however, implementing these exclusion rules will get more confusing and become a hassle.
 To avoid this, files would have to **skip all rule matching tests after their first match**, to guarantee that no file matches against more than one rule by default.

 Webpack implements a type of rule where that already happens, [`Rule.oneOf`](https://webpack.js.org/configuration/module/#ruleoneof), within which only the first matching rule will be used.
-But we want this that to be the default behavior.
+We want this to be the default behavior.

 ## How